lmcintosh/retina-simulation/README.md

 visual_neuron.py defines the functions that construct the different RGCs and tile them across the stimulus.
 Imports retinaFunctions.

-test_*.py runs these functions with a white noise stimulus.
+run_*.py runs these functions with a white noise stimulus.
 Imports visual_neuron.
+Outputs one data file per neuron with spike times listed.